AMReX-Astro/Castro/sphinx_docs/source/gravity.rst

    solve and the level solve, and store that in a MultiFab.

--  After the hydro advance on the coarse level, we do another level solve, and use the (level solve :math:`-` compositive solve) as a lagged predictor of how much we need to add back to that level solve to get an effective new-time value for phi on the coarse level, and that’s what defines the phi used for the new-time gravity
+-  After the hydro advance on the coarse level, we do another level solve, and use the (level solve - compositive solve) as a lagged predictor of how much we need to add back to that level solve to get an effective new-time value for phi on the coarse level, and that’s what defines the phi used for the new-time gravity